 Faculty Publications

 As of August 2017, this database is no longer being updated.
-For the most current publications from the faculty, students, and staff of the Touro College & University System, please check our institutional repository, Touro Scholar, and email any questions or publication submissions to touro.scholar@touro.edu.
+For the most current publications from the faculty, students, and staff of Touro University, please check our institutional repository, Touro Scholar, and email any questions or publication submissions to touro.scholar@touro.edu.

 Total number of publications: 7,082